Dick and Jane: Teaching methodology

 For three decades (roughly 1940 to 1970), the whole-word or look-say method (also called sight reading) on which the Dick and Jane readers were based remained the dominant reading method in American schools.
 Phonics-based reading methods came into fashion in the 1970s.
 The whole-language movement developed in the 1980s.
 Other methods were also in use for shorter periods before they were replaced as well.
 The look-say method used a controlled vocabulary and taught readers to memorize the words through repetition, placing less emphasis on teaching phonics Texts in the Dick and Jane readers repeated words within phrases such as Oh, oh!' said Jane.
 'It is Baby!'
 'It is Baby!' said Dick.
 Baby said, 'See, see!
 Pretty, pretty kitten.'
 Dick and Jane laughed.
 'Funny, funny Baby,' said Dick."
 Teacher's guides accompanying the texts also encouraged adoption of the whole-word (look-say) method of identifying the meaning of words from the illustrations and repeating words introduced in the text.

-For this reason, the Dick and Jane readers came to be used less and less as overuse of systematic phonics replaced the more effective method of foundational literacy skills.
+For this reason, the Dick and Jane readers came to be used less and less as studies supported systematic phonics as a more effective method of developing foundational literacy skills.